 The History of Runes

 The major shift from the runic writing system to the Latin system happened around 700 AD when Europe became Christian.
-However, runes kept being used by the Nordic countries as late as 1100 AD.
+However, runes were used by the Nordic countries as late as 1100 AD.

-The first settlers in Iceland brought with them the runic writing system, where it remained in place ever since.
+The first settlers of Iceland brought with them the runic writing system, which has remained in place ever since.
 Like most European countries, Iceland shifted to the Latin system.
-However, the runic writing system has stayed a substantial part of the Icelandic culture and history.
+However, the runic writing system continues to hold a significant place in Icelandic culture and history.

 The runic writing system consists of a variety of alphabets.
-The most well-formed known alphabet is Elder FUÞARK, which is made up of twenty-four symbols.
+Elder FUÞARK is the most renowned and well-formed runic alphabet, which is made up of twenty-four symbols.
 Later on, around the 8th Century, which is the beginning of the Viking Age, the Elder FUÞARK was replaced by a shorter version consisting of only sixteen runes.
 This shorter version is known as the Younger FUÞARK (or Scandinavian Runes).
-This is the version that comprises what we identify as Icelandic Runes
+This is the version that comprises what we identify as Icelandic Runes.

 Interesting facts about Icelandic Runes:

 Currently, we know of approximately one hundred archeological examples of rune carvings.
-Runes were widely used for decorative purposes in Iceland until the Bishop Oddur Einarsson ruling in 1592.
+Runes were widely used for decorative purposes in Iceland until Bishop Oddur Einarsson’s ruling in 1592.
 The new rule stated that all Icelanders had to convert to Lutheran orthodoxy.
-This ruling demanded abolishing anything that dealt with ancient practices, magic, healing practices, and other ancient medical sciences.
+This ruling demanded the abolishment of all aspects related to ancient traditions, including magic, healing practices, and other ancient medical sciences.

 In the 1600s, twenty people from Iceland were executed for practicing witchcraft.
 Anyone with any knowledge of Icelandic symbols was labeled a ‘sorcerer’ or ‘witch.’